rostenkowski/cheats/README.md

-Install PostgreSQL, create the super-user, create project database and regular user and grant privileges:
+Install PostgreSQL, create project database and a user and grant privileges to that user:

 ```bash
 $ whoami